na-na-hi/renget/archive/windowsinstallguide.md

 ######Step 9 (Optional): Removing extraneous icons from Explorer's navigation pane

-Lastly, if you hate all the QuickAccess/Pictures/Music/Videos/Documents/DuplicateRemovableDrives/etc folders in the Explorer navigation pane, you can copy and paste the following reg values into Notepad, save it as a text file, rename it to .reg, then run it and restart Explorer.
+Lastly, if you hate all the QuickAccess/Pictures/Music/Videos/Documents/DuplicateRemovableDrives/etc folders in the Explorer navigation pane, you can copy and paste the section with whichever icon you want  to remove into Notepad and save it as a text file, rename it to .reg, then run it and restart
+Explorer.
+Repeat with additional icons you want to remove.
 You will end up with a simplified Explorer listing of just C:\ D:\ E:\ etc ala Win9x all those decades ago.
 This pairs well with Step 6 if you moved all your user folders to D:\ or another partition.